unclejay80/matrix-traffic-bot/README.md

 is in itself a [python package](https://docs.python.org/3/tutorial/modules.html), the `__init__.py` file inside declaring it as such.

-To run the bot, the `my-project-name` script in the root of the codebase is available.
+To run the bot, the `traffic-bot` script in the root of the codebase is available.
 It will import the `main` function from the `main.py` file in the package and run it.
 To properly install this script into your python environment, run `pip install -e .` in the project's root directory.